Kota Rajasthan, India Travel Guide

 These interactions add richness to your travel narrative.

-Some smaller sites may lack fixed hours or entry fees, calling for flexibility.
+Some smaller sites might not have fixed hours or entry fees, calling for flexibility.

 For more remote locations, hiring a private taxi or auto-rickshaw for the day is often the best choice.